mozman/ezdxf/docs/source/setup.rst

 The primary goal is to keep the dependencies for the `core` package as small as possible.
-The add-ons are not part of the core package and can therefore use as much packages as needed.
-The only requirement for this packages is an easy way to install them on Windows, Linux and macOS, preferred as ``pip3 install ...``.
+The add-ons are not part of the core package and can therefore use as many packages as needed.
+The only requirement for these packages is an easy way to install them on Windows, Linux and macOS, preferably as ``pip3 install ...``.

 The ``pyparsing`` package is the only hard dependency and will be installed